cadavid1/CUJ-Autorater/README.md

 streamlit run app.py
 ```

+**First time?** Click "Try Demo Mode" on the login screen to test immediately (no signup needed)!

-Then configure your Gemini API key in the System Setup page.
+**Want to keep your data?** Create a free account, then configure your Gemini API key in System Setup.

 ---

-**Version**: 2.1.0 | **Last Updated**: January 2025 | **Status**: Active Development
+**Version**: 2.2.0 | **Last Updated**: November 2025 | **Status**: Active Development

-**Note**: This tool requires a valid Gemini API key.
-Video analysis costs vary based on model selection and video duration.
-Always review cost estimates before processing large batches.
-Supports videos up to 900MB and 90 minutes in length.
+**Note**: This tool now supports multi-user authentication and demo mode!
+Try it without creating an account by clicking "Try Demo Mode" on the login screen.
+For full functionality and data persistence, create a free account.
+Video analysis requires a valid Gemini API key.
+Costs vary based on model selection and video duration.
+Supports videos up to 900MB and 90 minutes.
 For privacy, use local deployment only.